berryamin/Python/Python-3/Doc/library/multiprocessing.rst

    private temporary directory created using :func:`tempfile.mkstemp`.

-   If the listener object uses a socket then *backlog* (1 by default) is passed to the :meth:`listen` method of the socket once it has been bound.
+   If the listener object uses a socket then *backlog* (1 by default) is passed to the :meth:`~socket.socket.listen` method of the socket once it has been bound.

    If *authenticate* is ``True`` (``False`` by default) or *authkey* is not ``None`` then digest authentication is used.

-   If *authkey* is a string then it will be used as the authentication key;
-   otherwise it must be *None*.
+   If *authkey* is a byte string then it will be used as the authentication key; otherwise it must be *None*.

    If *authkey* is ``None`` and *authenticate* is ``True`` then ``current_process().authkey`` is used as the authentication key.
 If *authkey* is ``None`` and *authenticate* is ``False`` then no authentication is done.
-If authentication fails then :exc:`AuthenticationError` is raised.
+If authentication fails then :exc:`~multiprocessing.AuthenticationError` is raised.
    See :ref:`multiprocessing-auth-keys`.

    .. method:: accept()

-      Accept a connection on the bound socket or named pipe of the listener object and return a :class:`Connection` object.
-If authentication is attempted and fails, then :exc:`AuthenticationError` is raised.
+      Accept a connection on the bound socket or named pipe of the listener object and return a :class:`~multiprocessing.Connection` object.
+If authentication is attempted and fails, then
+      :exc:`~multiprocessing.AuthenticationError` is raised.

    .. method:: close()